IBRX

 Why is IBRX stock down 35% since its last earnings report?

-The decline reflects a combination of factors: the FDA misleading-promotion warning shook confidence in the ANKTIVA launch narrative, the company continues to post significant net losses despite revenue growth, and ongoing dilution from capital raises weighs on per-share value.
-The stock dropped from roughly $11 to $7.30 as investors reassessed the gap between management's optimistic framing and the regulatory reality.
+Three factors drove the decline.
+The FDA misleading-promotion warning shook confidence in the ANKTIVA launch story.
+The company continues to post large net losses despite revenue growth.
+And ongoing dilution from capital raises weighs on per-share value.
+The stock dropped from roughly $11 to $7.30 as investors reassessed the gap between management's framing and the regulatory reality.

 What would need to happen for IBRX stock to reach the $14.80 consensus price target?